rich30041/Homework-Good-README-Generator/README.md

 	* [Questions](#questions)

 ## Installation
-Just run node index.js
+non

 ## Usage
-Generates a readme file
+Generate a README.md file for your projects

 ## Contributing
-None
+none

 ## Tests
-Answer prompts to test usability
+none

 ## License
-MIT
+ISC

 ## Questions
-	Reach out to me with any questions at slss@soemweb.com
+	Reach out to me with any questions at slsls@sls.com